 Eligible Whitehats to be Compensated for Eligible Funds Rescues

-If an Eligible Whitehat performs an Eligible Funds Rescue pursuant to and in accordance with this Agreement, then, as the sole compensation and reward for such performance, the Eligible Whitehat may be entitled to: (i) payment or retention of the applicable Bounty as set forth in Sections 2.4(d) and 3.2(a) and subject to specification by the Protocol Community in any Adopting Addendum; and (ii) the grant of a release of Claims as set forth in Section 3.3 (the consideration described in the preceding clauses ‘(i)’ and ‘(ii)’, collectively, the “Reward”).
+If an Eligible Whitehat performs an Eligible Funds Rescue pursuant to and in accordance with this Agreement, then, as the sole compensation and reward for such performance, the Eligible Whitehat may be entitled to:

+payment or retention of the applicable Bounty as set forth in Section 4.2, subject to specification by the Protocol Community in any Adopting Addendum; and

+the grant of a release of Claims as set forth in Section 4.3,

+(the consideration described in the preceding Sections 3.1(a) and 3.1(b), collectively, the “Reward”).

 Limited Scope

-This Agreement and the Reward granted hereunder are intended solely to provide compensation to Eligible Whitehats who complete Eligible Funds Rescues of Tokens from an Urgent Blackhat Exploit as defined in Section 2.3(c) below and as subject to further specification by the Protocol Community in any Adopting Addendum.
+This Agreement and the Reward granted hereunder are intended to provide compensation solely to Eligible Whitehats who complete Eligible Funds Rescues of Tokens from an Urgent Blackhat Exploit and as subject to further specification by the Protocol Community in any Adopting Addendum.

-All other pending, threatened, or possible Exploits; security vulnerabilities; or other facts and circumstances relating to a Protocol are not addressed by this Agreement and may be addressed, for example, through an ordinary security bounty program, or other rules, procedures, and agreements applicable to such Protocol.
+All other pending, threatened, or possible Exploits, security vulnerabilities, or other facts and circumstances relating to a Protocol are outside the scope of this Agreement and may be addressed by the parties otherwise, for example, through an ordinary security bounty program, or other rules, procedures, and agreements applicable to such Protocol.

 Required Procedures For Attempting Eligible Funds Rescues.

-Prospective Whitehats vs Retrospective Whitehats.
-Each person attempting or undertaking an Eligible Funds Rescue, seeking a Reward, or seeking the benefit of the consent to Exploits set forth in Section 2.4(b) is referred to herein as a “Whitehat”.
-A Whitehat that is the owner/operator of a Generalized Arbitrage Bot who, upon discovering that an Exploit against a Protocol has been effected by such Generalized Arbitrage Bot, attempts or undertakes an Eligible Funds Rescue, is referred to herein as a “Retrospective Whitehat” and all other Whitehats are referred to herein as “Prospective Whitehats”.

 Consent to Exploit by Prospective Whitehats.
-In the event that an Urgent Blackhat Exploit is highly likely to be imminently initiated or in process with respect to a Protocol and a Prospective Whitehat who satisfies the eligibility conditions set forth in clauses ‘(i)’ through ‘(iii)’ of Section 2.3(b) could reasonably be expected to complete an Eligible Funds Rescue with respect to such Urgent Blackhat Exploit, then, for so long as the Urgent Blackhat Exploit remains imminent or in process and such Prospective Whitehat otherwise complies with this Agreement, the Prospective Whitehat is hereby granted the consent of the Protocol Community to use best efforts to attempt the Eligible Funds Rescue and to access the technical assets deemed in scope by the Protocol Community as designated by the Protocol Community in the Adopting Addendum and as specified in the form included as Exhibit F to this Agreement, including by seeking to satisfy (or continuing to satisfy, as applicable) the eligibility conditions set forth in clauses ‘(ii)’ through ‘(v)’ of Section 2.3(b) so as to become an Eligible Whitehat and by performing a permitted type of Exploit (as contemplated by Section 2.3(c)) against the Protocol to the extent necessary to intercept, interrupt, block, interfere with, impede, disrupt, prevent, or mitigate the adverse effects of, such Urgent Blackhat Exploit.
+In the event that an Urgent Blackhat Exploit is highly likely to be imminently initiated or is in progress with respect to a Protocol and a Prospective Whitehat who satisfies the eligibility conditions set forth in clauses ‘(i)’ through ‘(iii)’ of the definition of “Eligible Whitehat” could reasonably be expected to complete an Eligible Funds Rescue with respect to such Urgent Blackhat Exploit, then, for so long as the Urgent Blackhat Exploit remains imminent or in progress and such Prospective Whitehat otherwise complies with this Agreement, the Prospective Whitehat is hereby granted the consent of the Protocol Community to use best efforts to attempt the Eligible Funds Rescue and to access the technical assets deemed in scope by the Protocol Community as designated by the Protocol Community in the Adopting Addendum and as specified in the form included as Exhibit F to this Agreement, including by seeking to satisfy (or continuing to satisfy, as applicable) the eligibility conditions set forth in clauses ‘(ii)’ through ‘(v)’ of the definition of “Eligible Whitehat” so as to become an Eligible Whitehat and by performing an Eligible Funds Rescue against the Protocol to the extent necessary to intercept, interrupt, block, interfere with, impede, disrupt, prevent, or mitigate the adverse effects of, such Urgent Blackhat Exploit.

 Notification of Attempted Eligible Funds Rescue.